 Undo the strap across your fingers to complete the following exercises:

-Using your unaffected hand, push the fingers of your affected hand one-by-one into your palm.
-Then slowly straighten your fingers up to the roof of the splint.
+☐ Using your unaffected hand, push the fingers of your affected hand one at a time, into your palm.
+Slowly straighten your fingers up to the roof of the splint.